guoqincode/Open-AnimateAnyone/README.md

 ## Sample of Stage 1 Result on UBC-fashion dataset

 The current version of the face also has some artifacts.
+Also, this is a model trained on a UBC dataset rather than a large-scale dataset.

 <table class="center">
     <tr><td><img src="./assets/stage1/1.png"></td><td><img src="./assets/stage1/2.png"></td></tr>